dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2869: Social and emotional development are crucial for success.
+### T2869: Schools should prioritize students' social and emotional development.

 |Support|
 |---|